 Cheesecake has been my favorite dessert since I can remember.
 I’d always leaned toward New York Style cheesecake as a child, but when I reached adulthood I discovered the deliciousness of Italian Cheesecake.
 The difference is in the ricotta cheese.

 I think the first time I tried and loved this yummy dessert was when I was in Atlantic City on business and my colleagues and I dined at the famed Chef Vola restaurant.
-This is the same restaurant that served Frank Sinatra his favorite Banana Cream Pie in his day.
+This is the same restaurant that served Frank Sinatra his favorite Banana Cream Pie in his hey day.
 And yes, we tried that too and it was delicious.
 Unfortunately, I don’t have that recipe.
 Yet.

 Helpful Tools:

-- 2 8 oz cream cheese bricks
+- 2 cream cheese bricks

-- 6 large eggs
+- 6 whole eggs

 - 15 oz whole milk ricotta cheese

-- 6 heaping tbsp flour
+- 6 heaping tablespoons flour

-- 1 1/2 cups sugar
+- 1½ cups sugar

 - 16 oz sour cream

-- 2 tbsp vanilla
+- 2 teaspoons vanilla extract

 - In a large mixing bowl add cream cheese, ricotta and sugar.
 Mix well.
 Add one egg at a time, mixing well after each addition.

-- Turn off oven, open the door 1/4 of the way and keep the cheesecake inside the oven for another hour.
+- Turn off oven, open the door ¼ of the way and keep the cheesecake inside the oven for another hour.
 After the second hour, take the cheesecake out of the oven and place onto the counter to cool for another hour.

-- Serve with cherries if desired.
+- Serve with cherry pie filling if desired.

 Did you make a crust for the exterior or that the way it forms?